tskit-dev/msprime/docs/api.rst

 Population structure is modelled by specifying a fixed number of demes :math:`d`, and a :math:`d \times d` matrix :math:`M` of per generation migration rates.
+Each element of the matrix :math:`M_{j,k}` defines the fraction of population :math:`j` that consists of migrants from population :math:`k` in each generation.
 Each deme has an initial absolute population size :math:`s` and a per generation exponential growth rate :math:`\alpha`.
 The size of a given population at time :math:`t` in the past (measured in generations) is therefore given by :math:`s e^{-\alpha t}`.
 Demographic events that occur in the history of the simulated population alter some aspect of this population configuration at a particular time in the past.

 .. warning:: This parameterisation of recombination, mutation and
     migration rates is different to :program:`ms`, which states these